The Conserving the Historic Estate Project

 The Long Warehouse

-We will re-roof the Long Warehouse building and replace the lantern roof with one in terne-coated stainless steel.
-We will renew the gutter linings, flashings and weatherings to the rear parapet of the Long Warehouse and on the North Lights building behind it.
+We re-roofed the Long Warehouse building and replaced the lantern roof with one in terne-coated stainless steel.
+We renewed the gutter linings, flashings and weatherings to the rear parapet of the Long Warehouse and on the North Lights building behind it.

-We will replace defective fascia boards and repair and repaint the cast iron rainwater goods.
-The whole exterior of the building will be redecorated using a decorative scheme based on colours used in the 1880s.
+We replaced defective fascia boards and repair and repainted the cast iron rainwater goods.
+The whole exterior of the building was redecorated using a decorative scheme based on colours used in the 1880s.

 Image shows the Long Warehouse undergoing a previous phase of conservation work in 1982.